 SW stated that school children are wanting to cycle to school.
 PD requested that cycle routes should be shown how they fit into the overall picture.
 TC also confirmed that the proposed options cater for any potential future dualling.

-JS informed the meeting that as part of the wider Local Plan that a full cycle route is proposed to be delivered as part of the development.
+JS informed the meeting that as part of the wider Local Plan that a full cycle route is proposed to be delivered as part of the Barracks development.
 There is also an aspiration to have a continuous cycle route to Strensall and at some point along this there will be a need for all cycle route users in both directions, to cross the road.

 JS also suggested that where zebra crossings are proposed, could these be made into signalised crossings.

-PD informed the meeting that a reduction in the speed limit is proposed for Strensall Road with a report to go to full Council.
+PD informed the meeting that a petition requesting a reduction in the speed on Strensall Road had been submitted.
+TC indicated that a report will be submitted for a decision to the 12 April Executive Member Decision Session.

 SW suggested that maybe the roundabout could be an oval shape.
 PM explained the impact of higher circulatory speeds and detrimental impact on more minor arms with oval layouts.